5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 Does WireGuard Work with Netflix?

-Yes, WireGuard works with Netflix, but any VPN protocol should work with Netflix.
+Yes, WireGuard works with Netflix, but this isn’t a particular advantage, as any VPN protocol should work with Netflix.
 The site blocks VPNs by blacklisting their servers’ IP addresses.
-VPNs need to refresh them often to work with Netflix.
+So, the more important part is for the VPNs to refresh their server base often in order to ensure they work with Netflix.

-We saw people say that Netflix uses DPI, which could be a problem because DPI can detect and block WireGuard.
+We’ve noticed that some online users say that Netflix uses DPI, which could be a problem because DPI can detect and block WireGuard.
 But that doesn’t make sense.
 DPI is a network analysis method, and you’re not using Netflix’s network.
 You’re using your ISP’s network.
-It’s more likely that Netflix uses IP blocklists.
+It’s more likely that Netflix uses IP blocklists to prevent your VPN from establishing a connection to its platform.

 Is WireGuard Free?

-Yes, WireGuard is free to use.
-But you need to manually set up a WireGuard connection to use it for free.
-And, technically, it isn’t 100% free because you need to rent a server to do that.
+Yes, WireGuard is free to use, as it comes without any added costs.
+But, you need to manually set up a WireGuard connection to use it for free.
+Moreover, if we’re going into technical details, it isn’t 100% free because you need to rent a server to do that.

 While there are free VPNs that probably offer WireGuard, we don’t recommend using them.
-It’s better to use a paid VPN.
+It’s better to use a paid VPN service.
 It’s faster, has unlimited bandwidth, and it doesn’t log and sell your data.

 Is WireGuard TCP or UDP?